 The cane isn't always going to move in the same way

 I don't only move my cane from left to right.
 There are times when I reach the other side of a street, and use my cane kind of like a probe to figure out if there's an inset sidewalk, or if I ecolocated something tall and skinny, I might ding it with the cane to see if it rings out like a sign post or know what shape of pole it has.
 I might ding it pretty hard sometimes too to see if the thing is hollow or hard. or, (and teachers hate this one but I really don't care because I'm an adult who knows how to do things safely) I'll use the end to see if there's a sign at like 8 feet and what shape it is.
 Don't worry, I do that in a controlled way to make sure I don't give someone a helmet check.
 If I'm crossing a street I hold it in front of me, in such a way that my arm and the cane almost make a 7 shape where the long part of the 7 is across the front of my body.
 These aren't the only ways I use a cane in ways that don't just go back and forth, but this should explain my next point.
-Any cameras or smart techh on the cane do not guarantee a stable reference point.
+Any cameras or smart tech on the cane do not guarantee a stable reference point.
 If My cane is being held in the 7 position, the camera isn't pointed forward.
-If I swing it at a pole, even lightly, it's gonna decelerate relatively fast, and thus it'll be harder on the system than it would otherwise be.
 If I am crossing a street and switch from constant contact technique to two-tab technique, or some random combination, the camera won't even be guaranteed to be a fixed and known distance from the ground.
-Also, when navigating crouds I keep my cane at a radically more steep angle with the ground so that it isn't a tripping hazard.
+Also, when navigating crowds I keep my cane at a radically more steep angle with the ground so that it isn't a tripping hazard.
 This would cause the cameras to be pointed in yet another strange direction.
-Even with a accelerometer or gyro, this adds extra processing which is going to kill its battery faster and add weight.
+Even with an accelerometer or gyro, this adds extra processing which is going to kill its battery faster and add weight.

 An obvious solution

 I seriously don't get the point of putting this tech into a cane.
-A chest mounted camera system can be worn in a much more comfortable way, isn't being put in a lake or thrown at the ground, and (well hopefully) isn't being run over by people, bikes, or cars.
+A chest mounted camera system can be worn in a much more comfortable way, isn't being put in a lake or thrown at the ground, and (well hopefully) isn't being run over by people, bikes, or cars, or thrown at the ground.
+Okay, if you're in a marshall arts class maybe don't wear your smart chest mount.
 A chest mounted camera system can also be covered and protected by an oversized rain jacket to protect it, or simply turned off and have its battery isolated from the circuits.
 Finally, if a chest mount doesn't work, a head mounted camera might be a solution, but only for some people.
 Some visual disorders cause jerky head movements, especially if the optic nerve is damaged in such a way as to cause the brain to receive fantom signals that the brain interprets as visual signals.
-They aren't useful visual signals, but it can cause certain blind people's heads to jerk around randomly because the brain is trying to get visual information from the eyes based on the bogus info the opticv nerve is sending.
+They aren't useful visual signals, but it can cause certain blind people's heads to jerk around randomly because the brain is trying to get visual information from the eyes based on the bogus info the optic nerve is sending.
 This is why I think a chest mount is better than a head mounted camera, plus the torso is more likely to be pointed in the direction of travel.